Year of entry 2024

 In addition, every student will undertake an independent capstone research project, where you'll have the opportunity to work on a cutting-edge research topic that interests you, within the field of Nutrition.

 A-level: AAB including two science subjects (including at least one of Chemistry, Physics, Biology or Mathematics).

 Where an A-Level science subject is taken, we require a pass in the practical science element, alongside the achievement of the A-Level at the stated grade.

 Excludes A-Level General Studies or Critical Thinking.

-GCSE: C/4 in English, or an equivalent English language qualification, and C/4 in Mathematics.
+GCSE: C (4) in English, or an equivalent English language qualification, and C (4) in Mathematics.

 Access to HE Diploma

-60 credits overall with at least 45 credits at level 3 of which 30 are at distinction level and the rest at Merit.
-Must contain a significant number of Science modules.
+60 credits overall in an acceptable science related programme with 45 credits at Level 3 of which 30 are graded Distinction and the remainder graded Merit.

 D*DD in a relevant Science subject.
-We do not accept Health and Social Care or Sports and Exercise Science
+We do not accept Health and Social Care or Sports and Exercise Science.

 Scottish Highers / Advanced Highers